 - Do you charge fees for having multiple speakers?
 Or for having speaker identifications?

-- Do you charge extra fees for certain caption formats?
+- Do you charge extra fees for certain closed caption formats?

 - Do you require a setup fee?